 Since July 1, 2017, Markus Richthammer has been a new member of the Management Board of the Max Bögl Group with responsibility for the areas of modular construction, steel and plant construction, corporate development, lean management and building information modeling (BIM).

-Since January 1, 2018, Martin Holfelder has been a new member of the Executive Board of the Max Bögl Group and is responsible for the Civil divisions in Germany, including Bridge Construction, Building Rehabilitation and Special Civil Engineering, Civil Engineering Netherlands and Tunnel Construction.
+Since January 1, 2018, Martin Holfelder acts as new board member for the Max Bögl Group and is responsible for the area “Structural Engineering” in Germany with its sections Bridge Building, Building Rehabilitation, Specialized Foundation Engineering, Tunnel Constructions and Structural Engineering in the Netherlands.